dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

             because it's fucking bullshit
           - why can't we all get along?

-if you are the sum of the five people you spend the most time with, as is so cleverly stated, then what happens when the five people you're age that you talk with are total dicks to you and leave you feeling visibly upset?!
+if you are the sum of the five people you spend the most time with, as is so cleverly stated, then what happens when the five people that you talk with are total dicks to you and leave you feeling visibly upset?!
 - and don't seem to care. and put you down when you come up with an idea "that oh yeh, someone already thought of that one time..."
 - what if you don't even talk to 5 people in a week? what if you there